 The operation of biomedical manufacturing plants involves many risks, including the risks of breakdown, failure or substandard performance of equipment, the occurrence of natural and other disasters, and the need to comply with the requirements of directives of government agencies, including the FDA.
-In addition, we rely on a single supplier for certain key raw materials and certain finished products, and a small number of suppliers for a number of other materials required for the manufacturing and delivery of our HA products.
-Although we believe that alternative sources for many of these and other components and raw materials that we use in our manufacturing processes are available, any supply interruption could harm our ability to manufacture our products until a new source of supply is identified and qualified.
+In addition, we rely on a single supplier for certain key raw materials and a small number of suppliers for a number of other materials required for the manufacturing and delivery of our HA products.
+Although we believe that alternative sources for many of these and other components and raw materials that we use in our manufacturing processes are available, we cannot be certain that the supply of key raw materials, specifically HA, will continue be available at current levels or will be sufficient to meet our future needs.
+Any supply interruption could harm our ability to manufacture our products until a new source of supply is identified and qualified.
+We also rely on a single supplier for certain finished products, and if such manufacturer fails to meet production and delivery schedules, it could have an adverse impact on our ability to sell such products.
 We may not be able to find a sufficient alternative supplier in a reasonable time period, or on commercially reasonable terms, if at all, and our ability to produce and supply our products could be impaired.